Uniform Asymptotic Inference and the Bootstrap After Model Selection: Selective inference

 \item Thus $T(Y;M,v,\mu)$ serves as a valid p-value (with exact finite sample size) for testing the null hypothesis $H_0 : v^T \theta=\mu$, conditional on \smash{$\hat{M}(Y)=M$}.

 \item A confidence interval is obtained by inverting the test in \eqref{eq:cond_pivot}.
 Given a desired confidence level $1-\alpha$, we define $C_\alpha$ to be the set of all values $\mu$ such that $\alpha/2 \leq T(Y; M,v,\mu) \leq 1-\alpha/2$.
-Then, by construction, the property in \eqref{eq:cond_pivot} translates into
+Then, by construction, the property in \eqref{eq:cond_pivot} (which we reiterate, assumes i.i.d.\ $N(0,\sigma^2)$ errors) translates into

 The interpretation of the above statement is straightforward: the random interval $C_\alpha$ contains the fixed parameter $v^T \theta$ with probability $1-\alpha$, conditional on \smash{$\hat{M}(Y)=M$}. \end{itemize}